-This is the longest period over which we keep paying benefits.
+This is the longest period over which we keep paying benefits for a claim.
 You can choose:

 - two years

-- five years or
+- five years

 - to the cover expiry date which applies i.e. the policy anniversary before your 60th, 65th or 70th birthday.